-National Curriculum Ackworth Howard's Knowledge Essentials GEOMETRY Geometry - Properties of Shape: Pupils should be taught to: identify 3-D shapes, including cubes and other cuboids, from 2-D representations know angles are measured in degrees: estimate and compare acute, obtuse and reflex angles draw given angles, and measure them in degrees (°) identify: angles at a point and one whole turn (total 360°) angles at a point on a straight line and half a turn (total 180°) other multiples of 90° use the properties of rectangles to deduce related facts and find missing lengths and angles distinguish between regular and irregular polygons based on reasoning about equal sides and angles.
+Year 5 National Curriculum Ackworth Howard's Knowledge Essentials Activities GEOMETRY Geometry - Properties of Shape: Pupils should be taught to: identify 3-D shapes, including cubes and other cuboids, from 2-D representations know angles are measured in degrees: estimate and compare acute, obtuse and reflex angles draw given angles, and measure them in degrees (°) identify: angles at a point and one whole turn (total 360°) angles at a point on a straight line and half a turn (total 180°) other multiples of 90° use the properties of rectangles to deduce related facts and find missing lengths and angles distinguish between regular and irregular polygons based on reasoning about equal sides and angles.
 Pupils become accurate in drawing lines with a ruler to the nearest millimetre, and measuring with a protractor.
 They use conventional markings for parallel lines and right angles.
-Pupils use the term diagonal and make conjectures about the angles formed between sides, and between diagonals and parallel sides, and other properties of quadrilaterals, for example using dynamic geometry ICT tools.
+Pupils use the term diagonal and make conjectures about the angles formed between sides, and other properties of quadrilaterals, for example using dynamic geometry ICT tools.
 Pupils use angle sum facts and other properties to make deductions about missing angles and relate these to missing number problems.
-Geometry - Position and Direction: identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed Pupils recognise and use reflection and translation in a variety of diagrams, including continuing to use a 2-D grid and coordinates in the first quadrant.
-Reflection should be in lines that are parallel to the axes.
-Geometry - Properties of Shape In Year 5, children will be taught to understand the properties of shape aspect of geometry through the following small steps, including a range of fluency, reasoning and problem-solving experiences: recap acute and obtuse angles, recognise a full turn as 360 degrees, a half-turn as 180 degrees and a quarter-turn (or right angle) as 90 degrees, and from this deduce angles such as 45 degrees, 135 degrees and 270 degrees.
-Reflex angles are explored for the first time, beginning with measuring angles less than 90° (acute angles), using understanding of right angles to estimate. continue measuring with a protractor, focussing on obtuse angles, still using knowledge of right angles to estimate and check if answers are sensible. draw lines correctly to the nearest millimetre and draw angles of a given size. use understanding of right angles, and the fact that two right angles are equivalent to a straight line, to calculate angles on a straight line. use their understanding that a full turn in 360 degrees to calculate angles around a point, understanding when they should measure an angle and when they should calculate from given facts. explore calculating lengths and angles. distinguish between regular (all sides and angles in a shape are equal) and irregular polygons and work out the sizes of missing angles and sides. identify and reason about 3-D shapes - using nets to identify 3-D shapes and looking at properties of 3-D shapes from 2-D projections, including plans and elevations.
-Geometry - Position and Direction In Year 5, children will be taught to understanding that the first number represents the x-coordinate and the second the y-coordinate. explore position in the first quadrant - understanding that the first number represents the x-coordinate and the second the y-coordinate. explore position in t
+Geometry - Position and Direction: identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed Geometry - Properties of Shape In Year 5, children will be taught to understand the properties of shape aspect of geometry through the following small steps, including a range of fluency, reasoning and problem-solving experiences: recap acute and obtuse angles, recognise a full turn as 360 degrees, a half-turn as 180 degrees and a quarter-turn (or right angle) as 90 degrees, and from this deduce angles such as 45 degrees, 135 degrees and 270 degrees.
+Reflex angles are explored for the first time. use a protractor for the first time, beginning with measuring angles less than 90° (acute angles), using understanding of right angles to estimate. continue measuring with a protractor, focussing on obtuse angles, still using knowledge of right angles to estimate and check if answers are sensible. draw lines correctly to the nearest millimetre and draw angles of a given size. use understanding of right angles, and the fact that two right angles are equivalent to a straight line, to calculate angles on a straight line. use their understanding that a full turn in 360 degrees to calculate angles around a point, understanding when they should measure an angle and when they should calculate from given facts. explore calculating lengths and angles in shapes through looking at squares and rectangles on a grid to identify right angles - reasoning about length and angles. distinguish between regular (all sides and angles in a shape are equal) and irregular polygons and work out the sizes of missing angles and sides. identify and reason about 3-D shapes - using nets to identify 3-D shapes and looking at properties of 3-D shapes from 2-D projections, including plans and elevations.
+Geometry - Position and Direction In Year 5, children will be taught to understand the position and direction aspect of geometry through the following small steps, including a range of fluency, reasoning and problem-solving experiences:< White Rose, Year 5, Summer, Geometry - Properties of Shape